mftutui/configuracoes-gateway-ttn/README.md

 ### TTN registry

-Now you can registry your gateway!
+Now you can register your gateway!

-* Assuming you already have a TTN account and you are logged, go to **Console**
+* Assuming you already have a TTN account and you are logged in, then go to **Console**

 ![Console](https://github.com/mftutui/configuracoes-gateway-ttn/blob/master/console_1.png)